Skip to Main Content

 Use highly cited publications and publications in leading Scopus sources.
 Two metrics often used to illustrate the excellence of research are Outputs in Top Citation Percentiles and Publications in Top Journal Percentiles.
 These show how much of your institution’s publication outputs are among the most cited globally and published in the world's leading journals.

-1. Go to the Overview module and select your institution.
+1. Go to the Explore section and select your institution.

-• Go to the Published tab and find the Outputs in Top Citation Percentiles section.
+• Go to the Publication metrics page and find the Outputs in Top Citation Percentiles section.
 This shows the share of your institution’s publications that are within the top 1% and top 10% of the most cited publications worldwide.

 1. The Publications in Top Journal Percentiles section shows how many of your institution’s publications were in the top 1% and 10% of the world’s Scopus Sources by Citations.
-These top sources are selected by measuring all sources by either CiteScore, SNIP or SJR and selecting the top-ranking ones.
-You can toggle between CiteScore, SNIP and SJR using the dropdown menu.
+These top sources are selected by measuring all sources by either CiteScore Percentile, SNIP or SJR and selecting the top-ranking ones.
+You can toggle between CiteScore Percentile, SNIP and SJR using the dropdown menu.

-2. Go to the Benchmarking module to see the Outputs in Top Citation Percentiles and Publications in Top Journal Percentiles metrics for your institution over a longer period (1996 to present).
+2. Go to the Benchmark "All Metrics" in the Compare section to see the Outputs in Top Citation Percentiles and Publications in Top Journal Percentiles metrics for your institution over a longer period (1996 to present).
 You also have additional metric options available here.
 And you can compare your institution to other institutions, or the national or global average.

 Outputs Top Citations